fmor5954/MobilePay-PoS-v10/docs/api_principles.md

 Network errors typically present themselves as timeouts or connections that are closed prematurely.
 Network errors and server errors (HTTP 5XX responses) should initially be handled by retrying requests.
-If errors persist despite retries, the flow should be aborted.
+If errors persist despite retries, the flow should be cleaned up e.g. by cancelling.
 The PoS V10 API uses *idempotency* to ensure that requests can always be safely retried.
 Idempotency ensures that performing the same call multiple times will not cause additional state changes beyond those caused by the first call.